GabrielMagnago18/GabrielMagnago18/README.md

 - 🌱 I’m currently learning **Javascript and React**

-- I have experience with **Python, Javascript, HTML, CSS, and MySQL**
+- I have experience with **Python, Javascript, React, PostgreSQL/MySQL, git**

 - 📫 How to reach me **gabriel.magnago14@gmail.com**